-Situated in Western Ghats, Coorg is one of the rainiest places in India.
+Situated in the Western Ghats, Coorg is one of the rainiest places in India.
 Since the recent monsoon has transformed the place into a lush green paradise, August is the best time to experience its beauty.
-August, moreover, is the time of year when one can experience the splendour of the many seasonal waterfalls around this place.
+August, moreover, is the time of year when one can experience the splendor of the many seasonal waterfalls around this place.
 [Read: My Visit To Kabbinakad in Coorg]

 Valley of Flowers, Uttarakhand

-Though it’s a different story that I’ve never been able to visit this vibrant and splendid national park, thanks to the brutal monsoons in Uttrakhand – visiting the Valley of Flowers, at least once in your lifetime, is a no miss.
+Visiting the Valley of Flowers, at least once in your lifetime, is a no miss.
 Famous for its charming meadows of alpine flowers, the valley opens only from June to September.
 And what makes August an ideal time to visit this place, is that flowers around this time start germinating and burst into full bloom, and the monsoon has nearly ended – making the trek a fairly easy deal.
 [Read: Valley of Flowers Trek Itinerary]